JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 ## Print to the standard output

-`print` prints its argument to the standard output.
+`print` prints its argument to the standard output:

 ```kotlin
 fun main() {